openairplay/airplay2-receiver/README.md

  It may never implement:
  - MFi Authentication (requires MFi hardware module)

 **This code is experimental.
-This receiver do not expect to be a real receiver but a toolbox for learning/debugging all airplay protocols and related pairing/authentication methods.**
+This receiver does not expect to be a real receiver but a toolbox for learning/debugging all airplay protocols and related pairing/authentication methods.**

 Latest additions:
  - Implement RTP buffer (manage FLUSHBUFFERED) : play/pause/timeline/playlist